grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.configmap.md

 `remote.kubernetes.configmap` reads a ConfigMap from the Kubernetes API server and exposes its data for other components to consume.

-This can be useful anytime the agent needs data from a ConfigMap that is not mounted to the Grafana Agent pod directly.
+This can be useful anytime the agent needs data from a ConfigMap that is not directly mounted to the Grafana Agent pod.

 ## Usage